 Conclusions for personnel management: Situational leadership was necessary between the enforcement of rules and creative problem solving!
 And because some measures still represent restrictions and are even questioned, communication is particularly important.
 Justify, explain …

-The “second wave”, long expected but underestimated, brings crisis management back to the fore – but should not obscure the view onto the “time afterwards”!
-The fighting chance is: maintaining the mastered processes, continuing the digitization – for employee and customer benefit!
+The fighting chance here is: maintaining the mastered processes, continuing the digitization – for employee and customer benefit!

 - What work and meetings do we want to do in the home office?

 How do we ensure functioning processes, interfaces and division of labor, virtually?